 Will was born in Calgary, Alberta Canada, in the shadow of the Canadian Rockies.
 He spent a large amount of time playing in the mountains with his family growing up and decided to turn his love of adventuring outside with people into a profession.
 He graduated from Mount Royal College in Calgary with an Bachelors of Applied Eco-Tourism and Outdoor Leadership.
 He is also a proud member of the Association of Canadian Mountain Guides, the Interpretive Guides Association and the Canadian Avalanche Association.
 Will is also an Instructor for the Outdoor Council of Canada and Paddle Canada.
 These certifications have allowed him over the past 15 years to build and lead adventure trips for a variety of different guests, who all seem to catch Will’s passion for wild places.
 Will has been lucky enough to guide in some pretty unique places, like past the Arctic Circle on Baffin Island, down under in Australia and all over Western Canada.

-Will currently lives in Golden, British Columbia, (on the west side of the Canadian Rockies), with his wife Allison and son Henry.
-When he isn’t guiding for Austin Adventures he is hiking, climbing, mountaineering, skiing, mountain biking, canoeing or trying to pass on his love of wild, outdoor places to his son, who still thinks every rock should go in his mouth.
+Will currently lives in Golden, British Columbia, (on the west side of the Canadian Rockies), with his wife Allison and sons Henry and James.
+When he isn’t guiding for Austin Adventures he is hiking, climbing, mountaineering, skiing, mountain biking, canoeing or trying to pass on his love of wild, outdoor places to his sons.

 What’s your favorite vacation destination?